Concerned friend posts on forum asking other mum’s if the advice sounds correct? It sparked concern from mother’s across the globe.

 Because breastmilk is easily digested, it is common for breastfed babies to feed 8–12 times in a 24-hour period.
 This usually means that your baby will breastfeed on average every 2–3 hours around the clock (day and night), with possibly one longer stretch (eg up to about 5 hours) between feeds somewhere in a 24-hour period.
 The length of time between feeds can vary greatly from baby to baby.”

 An update on mum and bub reads, “My cousin did end up giving her daughter a bottle last night, as baby was non stop crying.
 She ate really well.
-This morning with the LC baby did latch on for a while and was able to drink from the breast, and has been feeding from the breast all day today!
+This morning with the lactation consultant, baby did latch on for a while and was able to drink from the breast, and has been feeding from the breast all day today!
 Mama and baby are now home and both are doing well.”

 Would you be concerned if a doctor gave your friend or loved one this advice?